 Research indicates that parent engagement significantly influences student success, with schools playing a crucial role in facilitating this involvement.
 Our schools offer various opportunities for parent engagement, guided by their feedback.
 Parent workshops, particularly popular among low-income and non-English-speaking families, focus on areas where they seek more support, such as academic assistance for their children.
 Community feedback from LCAP and DELAC meetings has highlighted a demand for more frequent workshops and enhanced translation services.
 To address this, Goal 4 aims to empower parents through additional resources like expanded translation services, community liaisons, and improved communication strategies.
-By implementing these listed actions and monitoring the identified metrics, we will ensure progress and achievement towards this goal.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Current Difference from Outcome Baseline
+Metric # ^t Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1 Average Attendance Rate for DELAC/DAC Meetings: 9 Parents Average Attendance Rate for DELAC/DAC Meetings: 18 Parents

-1 Parent Input in Decision-Making 2023-24 Average Attendance Rate for DELAC/DAC Meetings: 9 Parents 100% DELAC/DAC meetings reflect parental input on district processes or decisions.
-85% of School Site Council (SSC) Meetings have quorum per sign in sheets (2023-24).
-Average Parent Attendance for LCAP Input Meetings: 25 (Spring 2024) Parent Responses for Parent/Community LCAP Survey: 144 Responses (Spring 2024) Average Attendance Rate for DELAC/DAC Meetings: 18 Parents 100% DELAC/DAC meetings will reflect parental input on district processes or decisions.
-100% School Site Council (SSC) will have quorum per sign in sheets (2026-27) Average Parent Attendance for LCAP Input Meetings: 50 (Spring 2027 Parent Responses for Parent/Community LCAP Survey: 150 Responses (Spring 2027) 2 CalSCHLS Survey: Parent Survey 2024 Parent Involvement in Schooling: Elementary 66% Average reporting "Yes, most of the time" or "Yes, all of the time" 2024 CalSCHLS Survey: Middle School School Actively Seeks the input of parents before making important decisions.
+2 CalSCHLS Survey: Parent Survey 2024 Parent Involvement in Schooling: Elementary 66% Average reporting "Yes, most of the time" or "Yes, all of the time" 2024 CalSCHLS Survey: Middle School School Actively Seeks the input of parents before making important decisions.
 70% Strongly Agree or Agree School encourages me to be an active partner with the school in educating my child.
 78% Strongly Agree or Agree (17% Disagree) 2027 Parent Involvement in Schooling: Elementary 71% Average reporting "Yes, most of the time" or "Yes, all of the time" 2027 CalSCHLS Survey: Middle School School Actively Seeks the input of parents before making important decisions.
 80% Strongly Agree or Agree School encourages me to be an active partner with the school in educating my child.
-88% Strongly Agree or Agree
+88% Strongly Agree or Agree 3 2027 CalSCHLS Parent Survey 2024 CalSCHLS Survey: Parents Middle School responded "strongly agree" or "agree" to questions about student learning environment.
+78% Teachers communicate with parents about what students are expected to learn in class.
+78% This school has adults who really care about students.
+2027 CalSCHLS Survey: Parents Middle School will respond "strongly agree" or "agree" to questions about student learning environment.
+81% Teachers communicate with parents about what students are expected to learn in class.
+81% This school has adults who really care about students.